mozilla/openwebapps/docs/SYNC.md

 It is recommended that you sort remotely-installed applications by `install_time`, showing the most recent applications so they can be promoted to local apps.

 **NOTE:** we have to consider what the application picker for Activities looks like too; there is no "dashboard" for Activity picking, so nothing to helpfully distinguish between local and remote apps, or handle app ordering.

+## Implementation Notes

+The server implementation is hosted at https://github.com/mozilla/appsync

+It will be a Python server, with an implementation style similar to Firefox Sync (the `server-*` repositories located [here](http://hg.mozilla.org/services)).

+The client will be developed in the [feature/sync](https://github.com/mozilla/openwebapps/tree/feature/sync) branch, under `/sync/`.
+The first implementation to be integrated is likely the HTML implementation (`/site/`).